Business success is increasingly being measured against keeping up with technological advances and customer behaviour.

 - Business models

-A company rarely aims to fully transform in all areas.
-Rather, they select the most pertinent among these to move forward in the manner best for their businesses.
+A company rarely aims to fully convert in all areas.
+Instead, they select the most pertinent among these to move forward in the manner best for their businesses.

 By definition, digital transformation is an ongoing process.
 Many have attempted to articulate the process in steps, and one example is: